TahaHameed23/tailwinder/readme.md

 ## Tailwinder

-Installing tailwind when not using a framework that comes pre-installed with is 4 step-process!
+Installing tailwind when not using a framework that comes pre-installed with is a 4 step-process!

 Use **tailwinder**, it installs & initialize tailwindcss in just **one** command